 Genomic changes can be small, such as retrotransposon insertions, or big, such as segmental duplications of whole segments of the genome.
 Genomic modifications happened frequently during primate evolution, but the extent to which individual evolutionary genomic events accounted for changes in gene expression and contributed to the evolution of species remains unclear.
-The impact of both types of evolutionary genomic changes on human brain development and disease are the main topics in my lab's research, subdivided into two main themes:
+The impact of both types of evolutionary genomic changes on human brain development and disease are the main topics in my lab's research.
+We work closely together with clinical experts and geneticists in several labs in the Netherlands and across the world.
+Our research focusses on the complex genetics of human diseases such as Alzheimer’s Disease, Spinal Muscular Atrophy, Fragile X-syndrome, X-linked Dystonia Parkinsonism, Koolen-deVries syndrome, 1q21.1 deletion syndrome & Coffin-Siris syndrome.

 The Neocortex has undergone a dramatic expansion during primate evolution.
 In our lab, we aim to characterize gene-regulatory networks that drive the earliest stages of cortical development with a special focus on aspects unique to humans.
-In work that was recently published in the scientific journal 'Cell' after many years of exciting discoveries, we revealed the existence of a cluster of human-specific NOTCH2NL genes, which are highly expressed in neuronal stem cells in the human brain.
+In work that was published in the scientific journal 'Cell' after many years of exciting discoveries, we revealed the existence of a cluster of human-specific NOTCH2NL genes, which are highly expressed in neuronal stem cells in the human brain.
 These human-specific genes were formed by segmental duplications, and their function in neuronal progenitor cells suggest these genes may have contributed to the evolutionary expansion of the human neocortex.
+We followed up this work by showing the appearance of functional variants in NOTCH2NL genes that exist in homo Sapiens, but not Neanderthals, that seem to be acting to refine the optimal dosage of NOTCH2NL protein that is presented to neural stem cells during early stages of neurodevelopment (Lodewijk et al., MBE 2020).

 This gene-family is not alone.
 Many other multi-copy genes exist in our genome, some of which we know are highly expressed during early developmental stages of human cerebral organoid development.
 Since very recent gene-duplications result in two nearly identical and therefore nearly indistinguishable paralogous genes on the genome, most of these duplicated genes have escaped the attention.